aws-samples/ctr-drbg-with-vector-aes-ni/README.md

 or prediction resistant.

 The executable has three flavors:
-1) Validation (default) – uses the test vectors of the Cryptographic Algorithm Validation Program (CAVP) of NIST [https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program] to verify the CTR DRBG code.
+1) Validation (default) â€“ uses the test vectors of the Cryptographic Algorithm Validation Program (CAVP) of NIST [https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program] to verify the CTR DRBG code.
 The relevant KATs are copied into the KAT directory.